 From the commissioner

 During this unprecedented pandemic, we are committed to protecting the environment and human health.
-The dedicated staff at the MPCA are teleworking and continuing to review permits, respond to complaints and environmental emergencies, and other work.
+The dedicated staff at the MPCA, who are mostly teleworking, continue to review permits, respond to complaints and environmental emergencies, and other work.

 — Laura Bishop